ztz1989/software-switches/ovs-dpdk/README.md

       **sudo ./bidirectional-test.sh  -r [packet rate (Mbps)] -s [packet size (Bytes)]**

-    * For latency test:
+      This script was customized from MoonGen's [l2-load-latency](https://github.com/emmericp/MoonGen/blob/master/examples/l2-load-latency.lua) app, it injected packets towards OVS-DPDK's two physical interfaces simultaneously and measured the aggregated throughput.

+    * For latency test, we utilized MoonGen's hardware timestamping feature.
+In particular, MoonGen was configured to mix specially marked UDP packets inside normal traffic load and collect them from the RX end to calculate the round-trip-time (RTT).
+To perform the test, simply execute the following script:

       **sudo ./latency-test.sh -r [packet rate (Mbps)] -s [packet size (Bytes)]**

+      Note that we only used 64B packets in our experiments and varied packet rates among [0.1, 0.5, 0.99] of the maximal sustainable throughput.

 More details about MoonGen configurations used in our tests can be found [here](https://github.com/ztz1989/software-switches/tree/artifacts/moongen)

 ## p2v test
-In p2v test, we configure OVS-DPDK to rely received packets from a physical interface to a VNF running inside VM.
+In p2v test, we configure OVS-DPDK to rely packets between the physical interface and the VNF running inside VM.

 ### Steps:
 * Start OVS, bind a physical port and a vhost-user port to OVS-DPDK, then configure forwarding rules between them: